baetyl/baetyl-docs-en/docs/overview/Design.md

 Baetyl currently sets the following system environment variables for the service instance:

-- OPENEDGE_HOST_OS: Operating system of the device (host) where Baetyl is located
+- OPENEDGE_HOST_OS: Operate system of the device (host) where Baetyl is located
+- OPENEDGE_HOST_ID：Host ID of the device (host) where Baetyl is located, can be used as device fingerprint
 - OPENEDGE_MASTER_API: API Server address of the Baetyl Master
+- OPENEDGE_MASTER_API_VERSION：API version of the Baetyl Master
 - OPENEDGE_RUNNING_MODE: Service running mode adopted by the Baetyl Master
 - OPENEDGE_SERVICE_NAME: The name of the service
 - OPENEDGE_SERVICE_TOKEN: Dynamically assigned Token